 CC Common Criteria.

 EAL Evaluation Assurance Level.

 IC Integrated circuit.

 IT Information Technology.

 PP Protection Profile.

 ST Security Target.

 TOE Target of Evaluation.

 TSC TSF Scope of Control.

 TSF TOE Security Functionality.

-Headquarters

-Product Contact

-www.insidesecure.com

-INSIDE Secure

-41, Parc Club du Golf 13586 Aix-en-Provence Cedex 3
+Headquarters Product Contact INSIDE Secure Web Site Technical Support Sales Contact 41, Parc Club du Golf 13586 Aix-en-Provence Cedex 3 France Tel: +33 (0)4-42-39-63- 00 Fax: +33 (0)4-42-39-63- 19 www.insidesecure.com at90sc@insidefr.com sales_web@insidefr.c

-France

-Tel: +33 (0)4-42-39-63-

-Fax: +33 (0)4-42-39-63-

-Web Site Technical Support

-at90sc@insidefr.com

-Sales Contact

-sales_web@insidefr.com

 Disclaimer: All products are sold subject to INSIDE Secure Terms & Conditions of Sale and the provisions of any agreements made between INSIDE Secure and the Customer.
 In ordering a product covered by this document the Customer agrees to be bound by those Terms & Conditions and agreements and nothing contained in this document constitutes or forms part of a contract (with the exception of the contents of this Notice).
-A copy of INSIDE Secure' Terms & Conditions of Sale is available on request.
+A copy of INSIDE Secure Terms & Conditions of Sale is available on request.
 Export of any INSIDE Secure product outside of the EU may require an export License.